jamesrayman/Ero/docs/euclid.md

 For reals, `x` is less than `y` under the standard mathematical definition.

-For booleans, `false` is less than `true`.

 Tuples are compared lexicographically.
 If `x` is a prefix of `y`, then `x` is less than `y`.

-Strings are compared as if they were tuples.
+Strings are compared as if they were tuples of integers.

 For every other type, including all Figures, relational operators are undefined.